microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_tools.md

 ### Managing root ownership of Go directories

-> Since the build tools are run with `sudo`, and the tooling invokes `go build`, there are cases were Go modules are downloaded and owned by the root user.
-The tools try to avoid this as much as possible however this may occasionally happen.
+> Since the build tools are run with `sudo`, and the tooling invokes `go build`, there are cases where Go modules are downloaded and owned by the root user.
+The tools try to avoid this as much as possible; however, this may occasionally happen.
 You can run `sudo chown -R $USER:$USER $(go env GOPATH)` to set ownership back to the current user.

 ### VSCode plugins

 The [VSCode Go Extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) is highly recommended for working with the Go files.
-Enable all the features by pressing `F1`, then running `Go: Instal/Update Tools`. **If this command fails please check [Managing root ownership of Go directories](#managing-root-ownership-of-go-directories).
+Enable all the features by pressing `F1`, then running `Go: Install/Update Tools`. **If this command fails, please check [Managing root ownership of Go directories](#managing-root-ownership-of-go-directories).**

-With the extension installed you will get automatic formatting, syntax highlighting, linting, step-througy debugging, easy to run unit tests, code coverage and more.
+With the extension installed, you will get automatic formatting, syntax highlighting, linting, step-through debugging, easy-to-run unit tests, code coverage, and more.

 ### Building the Tools

-The toolkit will try to use pre-compiled binaries by default, but if you are in the core repo you will have to recompile the Go tools.
+The toolkit will try to use pre-compiled binaries by default, but if you are in the core repo, you will have to recompile the Go tools.
 This behavior is controlled via `REBUILD_TOOLS=y`.

 ```bash
 # Build all the Go tools